deadlydog/deadlydog.github.io/ReadMe.md

 See [this page][JekyllRogueSyntaxHighlighterSupportedLanguagesUrl] for the list of supported languages. e.g. `csharp`, `css`, `html`, `http`, `ini`, `json`, `liquid`, `markdown`, `powershell`, `sql`, `xml`, `yaml`, and many more.

 We may want to look at [replacing `Rouge` with `Pygments`][HowToUsePygmentsSyntaxHighlighterWithJekyll] to get [support for more languages][JekyllPygmentsSyntaxHighlighterSupportedLanguagesUrl], like AutoHotkey and batch files.
 Unfortunately GitHub Pages only supports Rouge at this time (June 2019) so we have to stick with it, but that may change in the future.
+There are open issues to add more languages to Rouge though, like [Batch][RougeBatchSyntaxHighlightingSupportIssueUrl] and [AutoHotkey][RougeAutoHotkeySyntaxHighlightingSupportIssueUrl] files.

 ### Supported Kramdown options